trinodb/trino/README.md

 The working directory should be the `trino-server-dev` subdirectory.
 In IntelliJ, using `$MODULE_DIR$` accomplishes this automatically.

+If `VM options` doesn't exist in the dialog, you need to select `Modify options` and enable `Add VM options`.

 ### Running the CLI

 Start the CLI to connect to the server and run SQL queries: